m-ashry-eg/SAA-C03/notes/README.md

   - **Consideration**: Each batch can contain up to 10 messages.

   - **Use Case**: Ingesting large sets of data in batches for processing or storage; Sending notifications to multiple recipients simultaneously.

-- #### SQS Billing

-  - **Pricing Model**: SQS uses a pay-as-you-go pricing model.
-You are billed based on the number of requests you make to the service and the amount of data transferred.

-  - **Requests Pricing**: SQS charges for each API request you make.
-This includes sending messages, receiving messages, deleting messages, and other actions.
-There are different requests types with varying costs.

-  - **Standard vs. FIFO**: There may be a slight difference in pricing between Standard and FIFO (First-In-First-Out) queues.
-FIFO queues offer additional features and guarantees that may affect pricing.

 ### Amazon Simple Notification Service (SNS)